2015 Female Vocalist of the Year

 Despite these modern musical influences, Lauren was classically trained throughout most of her early life.
 She began classical piano lessons at the age of 8, was an active member of several choirs and began taking classical voice lessons when she began high school.
 She eventually took her love of singing to the Quad Cities and obtained a bachelors degree in music with an emphasis on voice at Augustana College.
-Initially she planned on becoming an opera singer, but quickly realized that pop and soul music were more in her wheelhouse.
-Having had a passion for psychology in addition to music, Lauren decided to continue onto The University of Kansas to complete her masters in music therapy.
-She now works on the pediatric unit and pediatric intensive care unit at The University of Kansas Hospital in KCMO, as well as at Gillis Center as a music therapist.
+Initially she planned on becoming an opera singer, but quickly realized that rock and soul music were more her style.

 Having listened to those around her, telling her that music and the arts were difficult fields to have a career in, Lauren followed the safe path in life, making sure she had a "back-up" plan while working on her music and performing.
-However, now with a steady job, she has found that passions don’t die easily, and despite her love of working as a music therapist, is ready to take on the challenge of making music performance her career.
+This lead her to The University of Kansas to complete her masters degree in music therapy.
+She worked for several years as a music therapist on a pediatric unit and at a school for at-risk youth in Kansas City.
+However, even with a steady job she found that passions don’t die easily, and despite her love of working as a music therapist, she was ready to take on the challenge of making music performance her career.